GetStream/stream-video-swift/docusaurus/docs/iOS/quickstart/audio-room.md

 The `login` function will take care of the selected user and initialize the `StreamVideo` object with the parameters that you just learned about.

 :::note
 The `apiKey` provided will use a Stream project that we set up for you.
-You can also use your own application with your own key.
+You can also use your application with your key.
 For that, visit the [Stream Dashboard](https://dashboard.getstream.io).
 :::

 This will not yet compile as the `UserCredentials` type does not exist yet.
 Therefore, create a new file called `UserCredentials` and add this code: